TrueWallet/contracts/docs/src/src/modules/SocialRecoveryModule/SocialRecoveryModule.sol/contract.SocialRecoveryModule.md

 ### checkNSignatures

-*Referece from gnosis safe validation.*
+*Reference from gnosis safe validation.*

 *Validates a set of signatures for a given hash, ensuring they are from guardians.*